Pytrex/NissanDefinitions/README.md

 - Semi-Automated Definition Files (Automated initial definition files with manual verification)
 - Ability to Modify Individual ROM Contents and Definition Files
 - Cross Compatible with Any Preexisting Definition Repositories (add the preexisting definition template to your "Nissan Definitions" folder)
+- "EXPERIMENTAL" Tag for ROMs that Haven't Been Thoroughly Tested

 ### A2L Template Specific Features